-The Chase Trifecta is any combination of three Chase cards that earn lots of Ultimate Rewards (UR) Points.
-Using them in tandem for the right purchases is one of the best ways to earn more UR Points quickly.
+The Chase Trifecta is any combination of three high-earning Chase credit cards.
+Using all three credit cards in tandem for the right purchases is an excellent way to earn Ultimate Rewards (UR) Points quickly.

-Like the Citi Trifecta (and the Amex Trifecta to a lesser extent), the Chase Trifecta is customizable.
-That’s because there are many three-card combinations that can earn you a plethora of points.
-Therefore, this post will go over the seven UR-earning cards and then highlight a few popular. versions of the Chase Trifecta.
+Like the Citi Trifecta and the Amex Trifecta, the Chase Trifecta is customizable.
+That’s because there are many three-card combinations that earns a plethora of points.
+Therefore, this post will go over the seven UR-earning cards and then highlight a few popular versions of the Chase Trifecta.

 Premium Card Mini Reviews